-It is super tempting to beg your toddler to take a bite or something on their plate.
-But don’t do it!
-This pressure doesn’t work.
-One study showed that kids who were pressured to eat actually ate less.
-Another study in college students showed that years later kids still hated the foods they HAD to eat as children.
-Wow!
+Second, let’s talk about pressure.
+It is super tempting to beg your toddler to just take one bite of something on their plate.
+But, don’t do it!
+Hate to say it, but this pressure actually doesn’t work.
+Or, if it does, it’s a short term solution.
+For example, one study showed that kids who were pressured to eat actually ate less.
+Further, another study in college students showed that years later kids still hated the foods they HAD to eat as children.

 Establish a schedule- but be flexible about it

-Establish a schedule around eating.
-This can help everyone at the meal know what is expected of them.
-This will create a breezier mood.
-A laid-back routine means that you try your best to prepare sit-down meals and snacks (at the table) around the same time, each day.
-If something comes up and the routine has to change, it is all okay.
-If your child sees and hears how upset you get if a meal isn’t on-time, they take on that anxiety and it can make it harder for them to feel relaxed enough to eat.
+Next up, schedules.
+One thing that helps parents is when they establish a schedule around eating.
+Schedules can help everyone at the meal know what is expected of them.
+For instance, you just need to try your best to sit-down at the table for meals and snacks around the same time, each day.
+If something comes up and the routine has to change, NBD.
+However, if your child sees and hears how upset you get if a meal isn’t on-time, they take on that anxiety.
+That can make it harder for kids to feel ready to eat.
+So, be chill mama!

 Discuss the mealtime routine with your spouse, kids, and family

-Get everyone involved in mealtime on the same page.
-A routine sets expectations.
-When you establish ground rules around mealtime, it helps to make the entire experience feel less stressful.
-Some ground rule we like to suggest:
+Our next tip: get everyone involved in mealtime on the same page.
+With a routine, you signal expectations that everyone can learn to follow.
+Plus, when there are ground rules around mealtime, it helps to make the entire experience feel less stressful.
+For example, some ground rules Foublie coaches use are:

 - Food is only eaten at the table

-- When kids leave the table that signals to you that dinner is done
+- When kids leave the table that means dinner is done

-- Parents only make one dinner, you are not short order cooks
+- Parents only make one dinner, you are not a short order cook

 Remember this is a process